 I did just that last week, in town for Disney Interactive’s unveiling of

 Disney Infinity.
-I preceded that special event with a couple days of “normal” time at Disneyland.
+I preceded that special event with a couple of days of “normal” time at Disneyland.
 During that time, I had no particular schedule, able to wander the park freely and take in a few sights I’d never seen before.

-January begins the “off season” for most theme parks, following heavy Christmastime crowds.
+January begins the “off-season” for most theme parks, following heavy Christmastime crowds.
 Disney often takes the opportunity to freshen up parts of its parks, this year including the Main Street Train Station, hiding work behind a picture-perfect tarp.
 It’s something I’d never seen before as my Disneyland trips are usually during busier times.

 Getting into Disneyland has become a bit of a hassle lately, as a result of ticket scams going around the area.
 Because discounted multi-day tickets have been unofficially rented out on a daily basis (against Disneyland policy), Disney has answered by checking the ticket of each and every person who approaches the turnstiles to see if they have single or multi-day tickets, sending them in different directions.
 Those with multi-day tickets are being photographed to match their faces with the tickets to ensure only one person uses each for admission.
-Cast members standing in front of the turnstiles are rather in-your-face about asking to see tickets, not the usual Disney friendliness and not the best way to start a day.
+Cast members standing in front of the turnstiles are rather in-your-face about asking to see tickets, not the usual Disney friendliness, and not the best way to start a day.

 Once inside, Disneyland is as magical as ever.
-And this year, Christmas seemed to stick around longer than usual, with Sleeping Beauty Castle still covered in “snow” a couple weeks into January, a sight I didn’t expect to still see.
+And this year, Christmas seemed to stick around longer than usual, with Sleeping Beauty Castle still covered in “snow” a couple of weeks into January, a sight I didn’t expect to still see.
 Christmas is a particularly enjoyable time in the park so it was nice to have a chance to experience a little bit of it, even nearly a month after the holiday.

 Nearby Fantasy Faire is getting closer to completion with vibrant tents springing up.
 This will surely be a new experience for me next time I visit.